 - 1. If IsCallable(func) is false, then throw a TypeError exception. - 2.
 If argArray is null or undefined, then - a.
 Return the result of calling the [[Call]] internal method of func, providing thisArg as the this value and an empty list of arguments. - 3.
 If Type(argArray) is not Object, then throw a TypeError exception. - 4.
 Let len be the result of calling the [[Get]] internal method of argArray with argument "length". - 5.
-If len is null or undefined, then throw a TypeError exception. - 6.
-Let n be ToUint32(len). - 7.
-If n is not equal to ToNumber(len), then throw a TypeError exception. - 8.
-Let argList be an empty List. - 9.
-Let index be 0. - 10.
+Let n be ToUint32(len). - 6.
+Let argList be an empty List. - 7.
+Let index be 0. - 8.
 Repeat while index < n - a.
 Let indexName be ToString(index). - b.
 Let nextArg be the result of calling the [[Get]] internal method of argArray with indexName as the argument. - c.
 Append nextArg as the last element of argList. - d.
-Set index to index + 1. - 11.
+Set index to index + 1. - 9.
 Return the result of calling the [[Call]] internal method of func, providing thisArg as the this value and argList as the list of arguments.